Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 2. A subdirectory called *config*, which is the default for Ruby on Rails applications (e.g., *./config/contrast_security.yaml*)
 3. Within the server's *etc* directory (e.g., */etc/contrast_security.yaml*)

+## Ruby Service and Ruby Agent

+Normally, configuration files for Ruby on Rails applications are stored in the *./config* directory of the application.
+The ruby-service can share the application's configuration file if the service's working directory is also the base directory of the Rails application.
+Both the agent and the service will use the *./config/contrast_security.yaml* path.
+However, this is not required.
+The ruby-service can run from any other directory on the server in which case it should have it's own copy of the configuration file.

 ## General Configuration Options

 The configuration YAML consists of four sections.
 The agent and service may share a common configuration file, but only some options and sections are applicable to each process.